pyladiesams/flask-okt2019/README.md

 ### Presentation: Workshop folder

 ## Project description
-During this workshop you will learn how to build a web app with Flask and host it in the cloud with pythonanywhere in just one hour!
-We will build an web app that allows you to keep a to-do list.
+During this workshop you will learn how to build a web app with Flask and host it in the cloud with PythonAnywhere in just one hour!
+We will build a web app that allows you to keep a to-do list.
 It has the following main features:
 * Add items to your to-do list
 * Read the complete to-do list
 * Delete items from your to-do list